National Payments Plan

 Deliver Innovation | Enhance Inclusion | Maintain and Extend Integrity

-‘The aim of the National Payments Plan is to ensure that consumers, businesses and other organisations have access to a broad range of payment methods that meet their needs, and that they are confident in using them.’
+The aim of the National Payments Plan was to ensure that consumers, businesses and other organisations have access to a broad range of payment methods that meet their needs, and that they are confident in using them.

-Actions are grouped into three themes:
+Actions were grouped into three themes: